sue smith

 Dropsource

-I started as Developer Educator at low-code mobile app development platform Dropsource in 2016 and transitioned to Developer Advocate during my ~three years there.
+I started as Developer Educator at low-code mobile app development platform Dropsource and later transitioned to Developer Advocate.

 Hack Aye